Skip to Content

 How is Electric Bike Range Measured?

-The range that your e-bike indicates is an estimate by the bike’s computer.
+The range that your e-bike indicates is estimated by the bike’s computer.
 The system calculates your range based on the amount of energy that is being drawn from the battery and the voltage remaining in the battery.
-The computer runs some calculations and estimates a range based on this data.

-It’s important to note that the range that your bike shows you on the handlebar-mounted display is how far you can ride based on the current riding conditions.
+It’s important to note that the range that your bike shows you on the display is how far you can ride based on the current riding conditions.
 If the riding conditions change, the range may increase or decrease.
 In other words, it’s dynamic.
-Your indicated range will change throughout your ride.

 For example, if you’re riding up a steep hill and you crank up the pedal assist level, the range indicator will show a much lower range because you’re using more energy while climbing.
 If you’re descending a long hill and coasting, the range indicator will display a much higher number.

 The range indicated won’t be 100% accurate.
 It is an estimate.
-While riding, it’s important to give yourself a bit of a buffer.
-If the bike says you have 10 miles left, pretend only have 7 or 8.
-This will give you a cushion in case the actual range is lower than what the display indicates.
+While riding, it’s important to give yourself a bit of a buffer in case the actual range is lower than what the display indicates.

 An electric bike in a field

 To increase your range, only use the throttle when you need to.
-For example, if you need to accelerate quickly to avoid a dangerous traffic situation, use the throttle.
-If you need a bit of help accelerating, use the throttle.
-If you’re just cruising along on a flat stretch of road, use pedal assist instead.
+For example, if you need a bit of help accelerating, use the throttle.
+When you’re just cruising along on a flat stretch of road, use pedal assist instead.

-When you pedal as you accelerate, the motor will use less energy since it’s not doing all of the work.
+When you pedal while accelerating, the motor will use less energy since it’s not doing all of the work.
 If you ride a pedal assist e-bike, you have no choice but to pedal to accelerate.

 With an e-bike with a throttle, you can choose to use the throttle to accelerate.
 This is easier on your knees but reduces your range.

-When you keep your tires properly inflated, you minimize the rolling resistance.
+Keeping your tires properly inflated minimizes rolling resistance.
 Firmer tires create less friction with the ground.
 This means that less energy is required to keep the tires rolling.
 If your tires are too soft, they will create more friction and will take more energy to keep them rolling.

 You can also install aerodynamic handlebars, such as drop bars or aero bars.
 These allow you to crouch down lower which reduces the surface area exposed to the wind.
 This also reduces wind resistance.

-Whenever you can, try to coast or freewheel instead of powering your bike with the pedal assist or throttle.
+Whenever you can, try to coast or freewheel instead of powering your bike with the motor.
 This will help to conserve energy and improve your range.
 Coasting uses no battery power.
-Your range is practically infinite when you’re coasting.

 To improve your range, stick to smooth roads, trails, and paths as much as possible.
 If you see a pothole or bump in the road, try to ride around it instead of over it.

-Rough terrain requires more energy to traverse.
-This is because you lose momentum when you hit an obstacle.
+Riding rough terrain uses more energy because you lose momentum when you hit an obstacle.
 It takes energy to speed back up again.
-This reduces your range.

-Make sure to use the most efficient gear for the terrain you’re riding.
-For example, if you’re climbing a hill, shift into a lower gear.
-This allows your motor to speed up so it can handle the hill more easily.
-This will help to reduce the amount of energy used and improve your range.
+Try to use the most efficient gear for the terrain you’re riding.
+For example, when you’re climbing a hill, shift into a lower gear.
+This allows your motor to run at a higher RPM so it can handle the hill more efficiently.
 Before coming to a stop, shift into a low gear so you can easily and efficiently start pedaling again.

-Shifting only helps if you’re riding an e-bike with a mid-drive motor.
+It’s important to note that shifting only helps if you’re riding an e-bike with a mid-drive motor.
 This is because mid-drive motors provide power through the drivetrain.
-They can use the mechanical advantage of the bike’s gears.
 Hub motors power the wheel directly and don’t benefit from the mechanical advantage of the gears.

 An e-bike parked next to a lake